esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

 In dual-node MongooseIM, there is 50-50 load distribution.
 There is a possible fallback or failover in case of a node failure, but then the remaining node should be able to handle the full load in order to avoid degrading the service.

-This applies low to mid-scale deployments, such as functional and load testing, and initial production environments.
-We recommend real dedicated servers, although MongooseIM coul run in cluster mode with embedded devices.
+This applies from low to mid-scale deployments, such as functional and load testing, and initial production environments.
+We recommend real dedicated servers, although MongooseIM coul run in cluster mode with low-power machines, such as embedded devices.

 ## Multi-node MongooseIM

 With multi-node MongooseIM, one can setup a vertically and horizontally scalable system, that is still function of the servers resources.
-We highly recommend that servers with the same power are used.
+We highly recommend that servers with the same available power are used.
 We also recommend that no node handles a different set of services, because a risk of unbalance can appear.
 In this setup, MongooseIM could scale up to tens of millions of concurrent users.

 In multi-node MongooseIM, with `n` nodes, there is `1/n` load distribution.
 There is a possible fallback or failover in case of a node failure, but then the remaining nodes should be able to handle the `1/n` load in order to avoid degrading the service.

-This applies mid to large-scale deployments, such as production environments.
-We recommend real dedicated servers.
+This applies from mid to large-scale deployments, such as production environments.
+We recommend real dedicated, powerful servers.

 ## Multi-datacenter MongooseIM

 With multi-datacenter MongooseIM, one can setup a vertically and horizontally highly scalable system.
-The MongooseIM clusters are simply distributed across continents, and interconnected via high-speed links.
+The MongooseIM clusters are simply distributed across continents for local, low-lag client connections, and the clusters are interconnected via high-speed links.
 In this setup, MongooseIM could scale up to hundreds of millions of concurrent users.

-This applies mid to very large-scale deployments.
+This applies from large to very large-scale deployments.

+Contact us.